In 2020, the Victorian Honour Roll of Women will celebrate its 20th anniversary.

 Anyone can nominate a woman to be included on the Honour Roll.
 The nominator must be familiar with the nominee’s work and be able to discuss their achievements in detail.

-You can nominate an exceptional woman for the Victorian Honour Roll of Women by completing an online nomination form.
-Nominations for 2019 closed on 28 May 2018.
+You can nominate an exceptional woman for the Victorian Honour Roll of Women by completing the online nomination form.
+Nominations for 2020 are open from 11 July to 15 September 2019.

 What you need to nominate

 Respond to the following key selection criteria in the online application:

 - Outline the activities and achievements of the nominee.

 - Describe how the activities and achievements of the nominee have made an exceptional contribution and the difference this has made to her community, field of work or endeavour.

 - Describe how the achievements of the nominee have generated or will generate long-term benefits for the local, national or international community.

 - the contact details of two referees and accompanying letters of support